 You read that right.
 Out of all the adaptations of A Christmas Carol out there, one of the only ones with Scrooge falling into hell is the Mickey Mouse version.
-(The other being the 1970 version with Albert Finney and Alec Guinness and the 2009 version with Jim Carrey, which was also distributed by Disney.)
+(The others being the 1970 version with Albert Finney and Alec Guinness and the 2009 version with Jim Carrey, which was also distributed by Disney.)

 Tear Jerker: While most adaptations show the Cratchits trying to be strong in the future where Tim dies, this version shows them barely being able to hold back their tears.